East Rochester, Ohio: History

 East Rochester was originally known officially as "Rochester", and under the latter name was platted in 1834.
 The Cleveland and Pittsburgh Railroad was built through the settlement in 1852.
 When the post office was established, the name "East Rochester" was adopted to avoid repetition with another Rochester, Ohio.
 A post office called East Rochester has been in operation since 1840.

 Geography

 East Rochester is located along U.S. Route 30, 32 mi northwest of East Liverpool and 22 mi east of Canton.
 The nearest incorporated community is Minerva, 4 mi to the west.

 According to the U.S. Census Bureau, the East Rochester CDP has an area of 1.1 sqkm.
 It is in the valley of Sandy Creek, which flows west to the Tuscarawas River, a tributary of the Ohio River.

 Education

-Children in East Rochester are served by the Minerva Local School District.
-The current schools serving East Rochester are:
+Children in East Rochester are served by the public Minerva Local School District, which includes one elementary school, one middle school, and Minerva High School.